 - Why is there a time value of money

-- How does current cash balance grow at a compounded rate into the future
+- How does the current cash balance grow at a compounded rate into the future

-- Computing future value of current cash flows using compounding
+- Computing the future value of current cash flows using a compound rate

-- Computing present value of future cash flows using discounting
+- Computing the present value of future cash flows using a discount rate

-- What is the difference between Annual Percentage Rate and Annual Percentage Yield.
+- What is the difference between the Annual Percentage Rate and the Annual Percentage Yield?
 Why do banks and credit card companies quote one versus the other

 - Excel functions to implement the above